Nuclear power in South Africa: Costs

 The R1 trillion cost of the proposed new nuclear project played a part in ratings downgrades by international credit ratings agencies.

-Finance Minister Pravin Gordhan, who opposed new nuclear installations on the grounds of the steep cost, was replaced by Malusi Gigaba in March, 2017.
-Gigaba is responsible for filling the vacancy of chief procurement officer at Treasury, which would make decisions about procurement processes regarding the new nuclear project.
+Finance Minister Pravin Gordhan, who opposed new nuclear installations on the grounds of the steep cost, was replaced by Malusi Gigaba in March 2017.
+Gigaba is responsible for filling the vacancy of chief procurement officer at the Treasury, which would make decisions about procurement processes regarding the new nuclear project.

 Life extension of Koeberg

 In January 2018, Eskom's acting Chief Financial Officer stated that the company cannot afford a new nuclear build, following a 34% drop in interim profits due to declining sales and increasing financing costs.
 The government stated it will proceed with the plan but more slowly.
 The draft 2018 IRP does not call for new nuclear power, partly due to declining electricity demand, forecast 30% lower than in the previous IRP.

-South Africa's 2019 Integrated Resource Plan (IRP) plans a 20 year life-extension for Koeberg to 2044, and a delayed nuclear new build programme due to the "marginal cost of [nuclear] generation, in comparison to other options" with a scenario that may build new capacity after 2030.
+South Africa's 2019 Integrated Resource Plan plans a 20 year life-extension for Koeberg to 2044, and a delayed nuclear new build programme due to the "marginal cost of [nuclear] generation, in comparison to other options" with a scenario that may build new capacity after 2030.
 Small modular reactors may become an attractive option, dependent on earlier demonstration elsewhere in the world.

+In July 2024, the month Unit 1's license to operate was set to expire, South Africa's National Nuclear Regulator granted Eskom an operating license to operate Unit 1 at Koeberg until July 2044.
+A decision on Unit 2 was deferred.

+On 30 December 2024, Eskom successfully synchronized Unit 2 of the Koeberg nuclear power station in Cape Town to the national grid.
+The National Nuclear Regulator is expected to decide on the extension of Unit 2’s operational license in 2025.

+Small modular reactors

+Small modular reactors in the form of the pebble bed reactor design was invested in by the South African government; one such project was the Pebble bed modular reactor (PBMR).
+The PBMR was a particular design of pebble-bed reactor under development by South African company PBMR (Pty) Ltd since 1994.